Why an LLM alone is not enough

 - OpenAI text-embedding-3-large: ~$0.13 / 1M tokens

-This is the main ongoing cost, as every question requires an LLM call:
+The main ongoing cost — every question triggers an LLM call:

 - Claude Sonnet 5: ~$3 / 1M input tokens, $15 / 1M output tokens